 - Chopped nuts

-- You can use an egg instead of the flax “egg”
+- Can I use a real egg?
+Yes, you can use an egg instead of the flax “egg”

-- If you like your muffins a little sweeter feel free to add 1/4 cup honey, maple syrup or coconut sugar.
+- Can I add some sweetener if I want?
+If you like your muffins a little sweeter feel free to add 1/4 cup honey, maple syrup or coconut sugar.

-- The riper your bananas are, the sweeter the muffins will be.
+- How ripe do the bananas need to be?
+The riper your bananas are, the sweeter the muffins will be.

-- If you don’t want any coconut taste in your muffins you need to use refined coconut oil.
+- What kind of coconut oil should I use?
+If you don’t want any coconut taste in your muffins you need to use refined coconut oil.
 I personally like to use un-refined coconut oil for this recipe because I love how the flavor goes with the bananas!

-- Applesauce can be substituted for the coconut oil if you like.
+- Can I substitute anything for the oil?
+Applesauce can be substituted for the coconut oil if you like.

-- I used half all purpose and half whole wheat flour for this recipe but you can use entirely all purpose or whole wheat if you like.
+- What kind of flour should I use?
+I used half all purpose and half whole wheat flour for this recipe but you can use entirely all purpose or whole wheat if you like.

-- I have not tested this recipe using an alternative gluten free flour but I’m guessing that a gluten free all purpose flour (with xantham gum) would work great.
+- Can I use gluten free flour?
+I have not tested this recipe using an alternative gluten free flour but I’m guessing that a gluten free all purpose flour (with xantham gum) would work great.

 These Healthy Banana Muffins are sweetened with only banana and are made in just one bowl!
 Perfect for kids!